Aquafina-water-bottle/jp-mining-note/docs/docs/compileopts.md

 ## Optimized Vocab Card Example
 An example set of compile-time options to create a more optimized vocab card is shown below.

-??? quote "Vocab card compile-time options example"
+??? example "Vocab card compile-time options example"

     ```json
     "compile-options": {